RyanKing77/powerShell-Docs.hu-hu/dsc/pull-server/pullServer.md

     }
     ```

-6. Futtassa a konfigurációt, az SSL-tanúsítvány ujjlenyomata átadása a **certificateThumbPrint** paraméter és a egy GUID regisztrációs kulcsát a **RegistrationKey** paramétert:
+6. Futtassa a konfigurációt, és adja át az SSL-tanúsítvány ujjlenyomatát a **certificateThumbPrint** paraméterként, valamint egy GUID regisztrációs kulcsot a **RegistrationKey** paraméterként:

     ```powershell
     # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store